 Brian Coski is excited to rejoin the teaching staff at First Baptist Newnan’s School of the Arts.
 He has received degrees from Liberty University (B.M.) and Georgia State University (M.Mus.Ed.).
 In addition to a long history in religious, educational and theater environments, Brian attributes piano performance studies as an interest that has shaped his career direction and specialty.
 He has also been privileged to work as an educator, choral director, and technical director in the Atlanta area arts and education community.
 Brian currently serves Legacy Christian Church in Senoia as their Music and Technical Director.

 Andrea Chitwood is the School of the Arts director and private voice instructor as well as Young Musicians Choir director at First Baptist Church Newnan, GA.
-Andrea has been Sr. High Choir assistant for the past 20 years taking students on annual tours and festivals including destinations across the US, Europe and Japan.
+Andrea has been Sr. High Choir assistant for the past 20 years taking students on annual tours and festivals including destinations across the US, Europe, South Africa and Japan.

 Andrea has served on the Young Musicians Task Force Team for the GA Baptist Convention since 2006 and is a member and soloist of the Jubalheirs, an all women’s choir through the GA Baptist Convention.
 She has served as Young Musicians clinician for the State Baptist Conventions of GA, SC and NC.
-Andrea holds a Bachelor of Music Education from Anderson University, in Anderson, SC and has taught in elementary schools in South Carolina, Texas and Georgia.
-The Chitwoods have two daughters Ashlee Grace, 13 and Abbey Rose, 9.
+Andrea holds a Bachelor of Music Education from Anderson University, in Anderson, SC and has taught in elementary schools in South Carolina, Texas and Georgia and has been the Music Specialist at Canongate Elementary School of Newnan, GA since 2012.
+The Chitwoods have two daughters Ashlee Grace and Abbey Rose.

 Erin Fenton has a Bachelor’s degree in Trumpet Performance from Northwestern University, in Evanston, Illinois.
 There she studied with former Chicago Symphony Orchestra members such as Vincent Cichowitz and Charles Geyer, and performed with the university orchestra, wind ensemble, jazz band and various small ensembles.
 Prior to college, she grew up in Fayette County, where she began studying the trumpet at age 10, and went on to participate in regional Honor Bands, Georgia All-State Bands, Solo and Ensemble Festivals, and the Georgia Governor’s Honors Program.
 Currently, Erin performs with the First Baptist Church of Newnan orchestra during weekly worship services.
 She has also served as the 3-year-old Children’s Choir director since 2008 and loves the opportunity to teach children the fundamentals of music each week.